sagarkadu16/CheckSpace/README.md

 ![Checklist-feature-2](./public/animations/check2.gif)

 Project Description:

-'Check Space' is Meeting room booking app with below feature:
+- 'Check Space' is Meeting room booking app with below feature
     - User can select start and end date to book particular meeting room and same room cannot be booked again in that range
     - User Can able to book meeting room based on price,capacity,floor